 Do Ivy League schools offer athletic scholarships?

-No. Ivy League athletics does not provide athletic scholarships.
-Financial aid is based entirely on demonstrated financial need.
+No. Financial aid is based entirely on demonstrated financial need.

 Can athletic ability help with Ivy League admissions?